so-dang-cool/so.dang.cool/my-books/gigs/src/2023-now-okta.md

+# Okta, SDK Engineer
-# Okta, SDK Engineer: July 2023 - Now
+# July 24, 2023 - Present

 I am currently working in Okta's Auth0 team, and providing SDKs in Java and Rust for the OpenFGA project.